co360/soda-hol/3-package-the-todo-app-to-run-locally.md

    git clone https://github.com/dmcghan/soda-app.git
    ```

+   If you're working on *Windows*, but sure to run the clone command in a folder somewhere under your user directory (e.g. C:\Users\yourusername).

 2. Once the application has finished downloading, change directories into the **soda-app** directory to see the files included with the app.
 Note the absolute path to the application directory, e.g. `/Users/username/Documents/soda-app`.
-You'll need this second path in Part 4 when mapping a Docker volume.
+You'll need this path in Part 4 when mapping a Docker volume.

 ### **Part 3**: Build Docker image

 In this part, you will build a docker image to host the application downloaded in the previous part.

-1. If not already done, open a terminal in the **soda-app** directory where the Dockerfile is located, then run the following command:
+1. If not already done, open a terminal in the **soda-app** directory (created automatically with the previous docker clone command) where the Dockerfile is located, then run the following command:

    ```
    docker build -t soda-app-image .